Starling Bank review

 What is Starling Bank?

-Starling Bank is a UK based challenger bank that can be opened and managed directly from their app.
+Starling Bank offers a full UK current account that can be opened and managed directly from the app.
 It aims to make banking easier and more customer-centric and make your finances accessible to you wherever you are.
-Starling also offers a business bank account and a Euro account.

-When you sign up, you get a chequing account (known as a “current” account in the UK), a debit card and an app that’s all about helping you understand where your money goes, budget and save.
+When you sign up, you get a current account, a debit card and an app that’s all about helping you understand where your money goes, budget and save.

 How does Starling Bank work?